WaceraMercyThird/WaceraMercyThird/README.md

 <h2>:woman_technologist: About Mercy Wacera⚡</h2>
 <img width="70%" alt="Hello world!
 Pronouns: she/her/hers; Country: Kenya; Spoken Languages: Swahili, English; New Year Goals: Enhance my skills in Programming, learning how to navigate in the tech space, get a job; Books: Learn Python the hard way, The originals." src="https://github.com/WaceraMercyThird/Statement/blob/main/WaceraMercyThird.png">

  A Software Developer holding a Diploma in Information Technology.
-Currently actively dedicated to exploring the potential of .Net technologies to address various challenges across different industries and aspects of daily life.
+At the moment, I am actively digging into the world of .Net technologies to harness their potential in addressing various challenges across different industries and aspects of daily life.

 ![Overall Stats](https://github-readme-stats.vercel.app/api?username=WaceraMercyThird&count_private=true&show_icons=true&hide=contribs)